Ameera639/8WeekSQLChallenge/Case Study 3/README.md

-Case Study 3 – Foodie-Fi
+Case Study 3 – Foodie-Fi Subscription Analysis

 📌 Dataset
-This case study uses a Foodie-Fi subscription dataset with two tables:
+This case study uses the Foodie-Fi subscription dataset with two tables:

-plans – Subscription plan details
+plans – Plan details (trial, monthly, annual, churn, etc.)

-subscriptions – Customer subscription history
+subscriptions – Customer subscription events with plan_id and start_date

-We analyze the data to answer real-world business questions about customer behavior, churn, upgrades, and time-based subscription patterns.
+The goal is to analyze customer behavior, churn, upgrades, and plan trends.

-📈 Focus: Ranking, Aggregation & Conditional Analysis Key points of this project:

-Count and rank customers by subscription actions

-Analyze plan upgrades and downgrades

-Calculate churn rates and percentages

-Track time to upgrade to annual plans

-Analyze monthly and weekly trends

-✅ Results
-All 11 questions were solved successfully using SQL window functions, aggregation, and conditional statements.
-Insights include customer counts, churn patterns, subscription breakdowns, and plan upgrades/downgrades.

-🏆 Learnings / Skills

-Date Functions: extracting month/year, calculating periods

-Conditional Aggregation: use of CASE statements for categories

-Ranking & Window Functions: calculating row numbers, ranks, and cumulative counts

-Percentage Calculations: compute accurate percentages for reporting

-Customer Behavior Analysis: track churn, upgrades, and downgrades

-Data Cleaning & Filtering: exclude trial or null plans for precise insights

-Results Screenshots
-Q1: How many customers has Foodie-Fi ever had?
+📈 Analysis Questions & Screenshots

+Q1: Total Customers

-Screenshot: Q1_TotalCustomers.png
+Image: Q1_TotalCustomers.png

+Count of unique customers.

 Q2: Monthly distribution of trial plan start_date

-Screenshot: Q2_TrialMonthly.png
+Image: Q2_TrialMonthly.png

+Shows the number of trial subscriptions starting each month.

 Q3: Plan start_date values after 2020, breakdown by plan_name

-Screenshot: Q3_PlansAfter2020.png
+Image: Q3_PlansAfter2020.png

+Count of subscription events per plan for dates after 2020.

 Q4: Customer count & percentage of churned customers

-Screenshot: Q4_ChurnedCustomers.png
+Image: Q4_ChurnedCustomers.png

+How many customers churned and their percentage.

 Q5: Customers who churned straight after initial trial

-Screenshot: Q5_ChurnAfterTrial.png
+Image: Q5_ChurnAfterTrial.png

+Count and percentage of customers who left after trial.

 Q6: Number and percentage of customer plans after initial trial

-Screenshot: Q6_PlansAfterTrial.png
+Image: Q6_PlansAfterTrial.png

+Count and percentage breakdown of all plans after trial.

 Q7: Customer count & percentage breakdown of all 5 plan_name values at 2020-12-31

-Screenshot: Q7_PlansBreakdown_20201231.png
+Image: Q7_PlansBreakdown_20201231.png

+Snapshot of plans held by customers at end of 2020.

-Q8: How many customers upgraded to an annual plan in 2020
+Q8: Customers upgraded to annual plan in 2020

-Screenshot: Q8_AnnualUpgrade_2020.png
+Image: Q8_AnnualUpgrade_2020.png

+Count of customers who upgraded to an annual plan in 2020.

 Q9: Average days to upgrade to an annual plan from joining

-Screenshot: Q9_AvgDaysToAnnual.png
+Image: Q9_AvgDaysToAnnual.png

+Average number of days for a customer to move to an annual plan.

-Q10: Breakdown of avg days into 30-day periods
+Q10: Breakdown of average days into 30-day periods

-Screenshot: Q10_AvgDays30Period.png
+Image: Q10_AvgDays30Period.png

+Groups customers by how long it took to upgrade (0-30, 31-60, 61-90, 91+ days).

 Q11: Customers downgraded from pro monthly to basic monthly in 2020

-Screenshot: Q11_Downgrades2020.png
+Image: Q11_Downgrades2020.png

+Count and percentage of customers who downgraded plans.

+✅ Results
+All questions were successfully analyzed.
+Insights include churn behavior, trial conversion, upgrades, and downgrades.

+🏆 Learnings & Skills

+Using window functions (LAG) to track previous plans

+Calculating percentages and averages from event tables

+Analyzing customer behavior over time

+Understanding subscription lifecycle (trial → paid → churn)

+Presenting SQL results with clear visualizations